snipsnapdev/snipsnap/README.md

 Snipsnap extension creates `snipsnap.code-snippets` inside `.vscode` folder with all snippets, so snippets will be available even for other developers who did not install extension.

+Snipsnap scans for new available snippets:
+- **on folder openning**
+- **on pressing command "Snipsnap: Feth the snippets" vie command pallete**

 All snippets currently present in this repository and follow guidelines described below.

 ## 🗓️ Our plans and vision